Table of Contents

 Rejections no longer disrupt the entire process.

-- Partial rejection: The approved components are returned to the MGA the workflow continues
+- Partial rejection: The approved components are returned to the MGA, and the workflow continues

 - Full rejection: The MGA retains the original quote data and can quickly re-evaluate alternatives